dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 ## <span id="GDP">Comparison with GDP</span>

-In HGN planners such as GDP [1] and GoDel [2], an action may be applied to a goal if the current state satisfies all of the action's preconditions, at least one of its effects matches a goal, and none of its effects negates any of the goals.
+In HGN planners such as GDP [1] and GoDel [2], an action *a* may be applied to a goal if the current state satisfies *a*'s preconditions, *a* has an effect that matches the goal, and none of *a*'s effects negate the goal.
 In contrast, GTPyhop does not apply actions directly to goals.
 GTPyhop will not put an action into the plan unless the action is in the agenda, either because it was there initially or because a method put it there.

-For example, consider a classical action (written in state-variable notation [3]) for unloading a container from a robot at a particular location:
+To see why, consider a classical action (written in state-variable notation [3]) for unloading a container from a robot at a particular location:

         unload(robot, container, location):
             precond: loc[robot] = location, loc[container] = robot